The Difference Between Digital Signatures and Electronic Signatures

 One of the really neat things about digital signatures is that they become an intrinsic part of a document lifecycle.
 So you can imagine that a legal document, like a contract, really benefits from utilizing digital signatures.
 You can create the contract, share it, agree it, add multiple signatories to it to finalize it and it will all be audited.
 You know, once it is signed, that it is set in stone.
 Any changes will show up in an invalidated signature and audit trail.

-In a world of electronic documents, a digital signature is the natural way to sign, seal and deliver on a promise.
+In a world of electronic documents, a powerful online signature maker is the natural way to sign, seal and deliver on a promise.

-ApproveMe’s WPESignature utilizes propriary digital signature technology to ensure that documents, contracts and legal agreements that are signed on your WordPress website adhere to the strictest esign laws and regulations.
+ApproveMe’s WP E-Signature utilizes proprietary digital signature technology to ensure that documents, contracts and legal agreements that are signed on your WordPress website adhere to the strictest esign laws and regulations.